Mistakes, miscommunications, and modifications in production

 Transfer functions

-Transfer functions model an action’s output for each input.
+Transfer functions characterize each action’s output for each input.
 There will be many complex inputs in addition to what is shown in Figure 6; those collectively influence decisions that are abstracted into the Power value that feeds the rates of each step in the flow.
 Such functions can be implemented by human agents or agentic transformers.

 The steps depicted in Figure 6 are outlined below, with flows (the transfer functions) stylized in bold, stocks in italics, and the transition indicated by an arrow character in the following lists.
 The normal flow (aka “happy path”) is described in the outermost, numbered outline level.
 These steps typically have one or more feedback loops that are captured underneath each step as indented, exception processing pathways which inject rework into its upstream steps, resulting in delays.